28 Different Types of Bats

 by Aquila-chrysaetos is licensed under CC BY-NC 2.0

-The hoary bat is one of the most widespread and prominent members of the Lasiurus genus, and it is found in North, Central, and South America and the West Indies.
+The hoary bat is one of the most widespread and prominent members of the Lasiurus genus, found in North, Central, and South America and the West Indies.

 These different types of bats have reddish-brown or gray fur and black wings.